haydenbleasel/next-fathom/README.md

 Options can be passed to the hook to customize the behavior of the Fathom script.
 These options are exported from [`LoadOptions`](https://github.com/derrickreimer/fathom-client#arguments) on the [`fathom-client`](https://github.com/derrickreimer/fathom-client) package.

+The `url` option within `LoadOptions` has built-in compensation if you forget to enter the `script.js` endpoint, meaning you can simply pass the domain name of your Fathom instance e.g. `https://analytics.example.com` and it will append `/script.js` for you.

-### Return Value
+### Return Values

-The `useFathom` hook actually returns three values:
+The `useFathom` hook actually returns two values:

 1. `trackGoal` - directly exported from `fathom-client`, this function can be used to track goals.
-2. `setSite` - directly exported from `fathom-client`, this function can be used to change the site ID.
-3. `setTrackingEnabled` - this function can be used to enable or disable tracking.
+2. `toggleTracking(boolean)` - this function can be used to toggle, enable or disable tracking.
 This maps to `fathom-client`'s `enableTrackingForMe` and `blockTrackingForMe`, initially set to the result of `isTrackingEnabled()`.
+If not passed a boolean, it will toggle the current state.

+The `setSite` function is not exported, as a change to the Site ID as the first argument to the hook will un-hook from the router and re-initialize the Fathom script.